MetaMask/metamask-docs/docs/guide/snaps-development-guide.md

 - The version in `package.json` and `snap.manifest.json` must match
 - The image specified in `iconPath` in the manifest file will be used as the icon displayed when installing and displaying confirmations from the Snap

-After publishing the Snap, any dapp can connect to the Snap by using the snapId `npm:[packageName]`.
+After publishing the Snap, any Dapp can connect to the Snap by using the snapId `npm:[packageName]`.

 ### Distributing Your Snap